Crossover SUV: Station wagon

+Subaru Outback, mainly based on the Legacy station wagon.

 Many manufacturers have released "off-road" versions of station wagons, with larger cargo space and greater practicality, that are marketed as more capable in soft off-road or all-weather situations due to their raised ground clearance, making them a "crossover" between a station wagon and an SUV.
 In North America, some manufacturers sell station wagons with crossover styling due to the former's unpopularity, the Subaru Outback being the most popular model.

 An early model of off-road-styled station wagons was the Subaru Legacy Outback (later Outback) in 1994.
 At the time, Subaru was absent in the growing SUV segment.
 Lacking the finances to design a ground-up SUV, Subaru added a two-tone paint scheme, body cladding, and a suspension lift to the Legacy wagon.
 It was marketed as a capable and more efficient alternative to larger truck-based SUVs.
 Another example is the Volvo V70 XC (also called V70 Cross Country), first introduced in 1999.
 In 2002, the model was renamed the XC70.
 Audi has been making Allroad versions of their station wagons since 1999.
 The Volkswagen Alltrack and Škoda Scout are equivalent variants.